AlexsLemonade/refinebio/README.md

 ### Surveyor Jobs

 Surveyor Jobs discover samples to download/process along with recording metadata about the samples.
 A Surveyor Job should queue `Downloader Jobs` to download the data it discovers.
+However, at the moment there is no automated way for the downloader jobs to be run.
+This will be resolved ASAP, see https://github.com/AlexsLemonade/refinebio/issues/2775 for more information.

 The Surveyor can be run with the `./foreman/run_management_command.sh` script.
 The first argument to this script is the type of Surveyor Job to run, which will always be `survey_all`.

-Details on these expected arguments can be viewed by
+Details on these expected arguments can be viewed by running:
-running:

 ```bash
 ./foreman/run_management_command.sh survey_all -h